TEJA266/Retail_Analysis/README.md

 ---

 ## 📬 **Conclusion**
-This analysis helps businesses maximize revenue, improve customer retention, and optimize marketing strategies.
-By focusing on **recency** and proactively addressing **churn**, companies can boost long-term growth and increase **Customer Lifetime Value (CLV)**.
+This analysis provides actionable insights for boosting revenue, improving customer retention, and optimizing marketing efforts.
+Focusing on **recency** and effectively managing **churn** allows businesses to enhance customer engagement, increase revenue, and sustain long-term growth.

+**📑 NOTE:** Refer to the accompanying notebook for a more detailed breakdown of the analysis and additional visualizations.